Video transfer to DVD

-Personal DVDs make brilliant gifts for Christmas, birthdays and anniversaries so contact We Are Geek and let us help you share old memories with friends and family.
+Personal DVDs make brilliant gifts for Christmas, birthdays and anniversaries so contact We Are Geek and let me help you share old memories with friends and family.

-Although we’ve stopped transferring VHS and similar videos onto DVD – we can still transfer your digital video files onto DVD.
+Although I’ve stopped transferring VHS and similar videos onto DVD – I am still transferring digital video files onto DVD.
 This is a great way to preserve memorable digital images taken from your android mobile or iphone.

 If you do not have software to play a DVD on your computer, you could use VLC player.
 VLC is a free and open source cross-platform multimedia player and framework that plays most multimedia files as well as DVDs, Audio CDs, VCDs, and various streaming protocols. http://www.videolan.org/vlc/

 Custom made DVD disks will work in most, but not all DVD players (particularly very old models).
 They will work on just about all PCs and Macs with a DVD drive.